HiFaraz/node-playbook/README.md

 * choosing from amongst several tool options that do the same job

 ### Recommended solution
 Follow this playbook.
-Its goal is to get you started in a world of near-infinite options, rather than spending days researching basic choices (like I did).
+It recommends basic choices that let you focus on writing code instead of setting things up.

 ### Who this is for